isomorfeus/isomorfeus-ferret/README.md

 Isomorfeus-Ferret is a revived version of the original ferret gem created by Dave Balmain.
 During revival many things havbe been fixed, now all tests pass, no crashes and it successfully compiles and runs with rubys >3.
-Its no loger a goal to have a c library available, but instead the usage is meant as ruby gem with a c extension only.
+Its no longer a goal to have a c library available, but instead the usage is meant as ruby gem with a c extension only.

 It should work on *nixes and *nuxes and also works on Windows.